Tips to Start the Spring Semester at Cypress College

 Cypress College offers a number of interesting and new courses.
 One of them is our “CC Tank” (think “Shark Tank”) social media class, CIS 120.
 This course provides complete coverage of using the Internet and related technologies including an in-depth coverage of the business of social media and marketing within social media networks.

-As classes get start, we’ll post some with space available to our Facebook page and to our @Cypress Online blog.
+As classes get started, we’ll post some with space available to our Facebook page.

 There is a one-week grace period for parking from January 26-31, 2015.
 Students may park in student spaces without a permit.